zahiruldu/global.hackathon/Teams/VeganZombies/ABOUT.md

 The Vegan Zombies
 ================

-We're coming for your brains...  but since we're vegan, we won't actuall eat them.
+We're coming for your brains...  but since we're vegan, we won't actually eat them.

 About your team